In This Skin: Singles

 "Sweetest Sin" was released as the lead single from In This Skin.
 The music video, directed by Dean Paraskavopoulos, starts with black-and-white shots of Simpson dancing and looking at viewers.
 It cuts to Simpson swaying on a beach, and embracing Nick Lachey underneath a waterfall on the beach.
 Further scenes are presented, such as one in which Simpson lies on a bed by herself.
 The video continues with intercut footage of the previous scenes, until the final seconds of the song, when Simpson is joined by her husband, in which they move on their bed on the beach.
 The video ends when Lachey disappears, leaving the singer alone.
 "With You" was released as the album's second single on September 16, 2003.
-The song received positive reviews from critics.
-Enjoyed more success, reaching at top ten on Australia and UK and top-twenty on Ireland, Norway and United States.
+The song received positive reviews from critics, and enjoyed more success, reaching at top ten on Australia and UK and top-twenty on Ireland, Norway and United States.
 The single was her first number one in Top 40 Mainstream chart.
 Later was certified Gold in US and Platinum on Australia.
 The video of the song was released as a DVD single.
 Simpson received one and only MTV Europe Music Award nomination for Best Female, enjoying her commercial success outside America.
 It received two MTV Video Music Award nominations for Best Female Video and Best Pop Video.
+"I Have Loved You" peaked at number one on Paraguay Charts.